gnunn1/tilix-web/_faqs/ui.md

 ##### I set a background image in preferences but it is not visible, how do I fix this?

 Background images requires transparency to work, in order to view the background image you need to adjust the transparency slider in the appropriate profile.

+##### I am seeing some visual issues (slow scrollback performance, odd rendering) that I don't see in other VTE based terminal emulators?

+By default tilix uses an overlay scrollbar rather then a separate scrollbar.
+This configuration is more attractive then the regular scrollbar, particularly when tiling terminals.
+However as far as I am aware Tilix is the only VTE based terminal emulator that does so at this time.

+As a result this feature does not receive wide testing and there are a few known issues with it.
+Uf you are having issues, try disabling overlay scrollbars in ```Preferences | Appearances | Use overlay scrollbars```.